Geospatial Data and Mapping

 How we can help

-- Finding and accessing geospatial data, including natural environment and topographic (elevation) data, U.S. Census information, regional political data, and more
+- Find and access geospatial data, including natural environment and topographic (elevation) data, U.S. Census information, regional political data, and more

-- Managing and converting your data, which might be in a format that requires a special computing program to analyze and interpret
+- Manage and convert your data, which might be in a format that requires a special computing program to analyze and interpret

-- Using the digital mapping software we have available at the library, including ArcGIS Pro, QGIS, Carto, and others
+- Use the digital mapping software we have available at the library, including ArcGIS Pro, QGIS, Carto, and others

-- Getting support for data visualization and visualization-related software to make graphs, network diagrams, and more
+- Get support for data visualization and visualization-related software to make graphs, network diagrams, and more

 Make an appointment

-- Email us at firstname.lastname@example.org to let us know what kind of help you’re looking for and potential times you can meet.
+If those times don't work, let us know what kind of help you’re looking for and potential times you can meet by emailing us at email@example.com.

 Join a workshop